Gardening Answers Knowledgebase

 I've researched "fairy ring in the grass" online, but haven't come up with any surefire solutions.
 Ours is about 3 feet across, with scant grass in the center.
 Digging it out and replacing grass or hiring a professional to apply toxic fumigants seemed logical.
 Any other suggestions to try?

 I think physical removal is certainly a better option than applying toxic fumigants, though it requires some work.
-Washington State University Extension offers these recommendations for fairy ring in lawns:
+Washington State University Extension (search on the left side of the page for lawns and turf) offers these recommendations for fairy ring in lawns:

 Several species of fungi can cause fairy rings in lawns.
 The common symptoms may include a ring of dead grass with darker green grass and mushrooms on the inside and/or the outside of the ring, circular patches of darker green grass, or rings of mushrooms or puffballs appearing with or without other symptoms.
 Mushroom rings most commonly appear in the spring or fall when adequate moisture is present.
 The type of fairy ring which causes dead rings is the most damaging.
 The fungus feeds on decomposing organic matter such as dead tree roots and undecomposed bark mulch in the soil and makes water penetration difficult.
 Fairy rings are more severe on sandy soil with low fertility.
 Grass inside the rings may be weakened or killed and replaced with weeds and weedy grasses.
 Fairy rings may disappear suddenly.